SiLab-Bonn/asiclab/docs/bash.md

 less
 locate
 updatedb
-grok
-alias cp to cp -iv
+alias cp to `cp -iv`  (prompt before, and be verbose) ldd
-ldd

-nohup (prevents shell exit from 'hang up' the processes aka killing the processes it started)
+nohup (prevents shell exit from 'hang up' the processes aka killing the processes it started